SNUDerek/multiLSTM/README.md

 ## examples

-we can use the decoding script to load the saved model and weights, and so some decoding:
+we can use the decoding script to load the saved model and weights, and decode new sentences:

 ```
 query: looking for direct flights from Chicago to LAX